rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

     A thread for offline questions-answers would be good too.

 I don't mind using this thread, since it already has a lot of info in it.
-We also plan to summarize the info from this thread into the rustc-guide.
+We also plan to summarize the info from this thread into the rustc-dev-guide.

     Sure, why not.